-- Applying insecticides, if practical, before bees move into fields or adjacent crops.
-When bees are present in the field or vicinity, make applications during the evening after bees have left the field. - Where insecticides are needed, using materials least toxic to bees and notifying beekeepers so they can protect bees. - Preventing insecticide spray from drifting directly onto bee colonies.
+- ◆ Applying insecticides, if practical, before bees move into fields or adjacent crops.
+When bees are present in the field or vicinity, make applications during the evening after bees have left the field. - ◆ Using materials least toxic to bees and notifying beekeepers so they can protect bees.

+◆ Preventing insecticide spray from drifting directly onto bee colonies.